Dennis, Massachusetts: East Dennis

-Cold Storage Road, and the beach of the same moniker, was named for the storehouses in the area that kept fish cold in the early 1900s.
-Off of Cold Storage Road is Salt Works Road, named for the salt works built in the 1700s by Captain John Sears.
-Dennis was once the Cape's leader in making salt, but closed in 1888 after salt mines in New York were opened.
+Cold Storage Road, and the beach of the same name, were named after the fish storehouses in the area in the early 1900s.
+Off of Cold Storage Road is Saltworks Road, named after the salt works built in the 1700s by Captain John Sears.
+Dennis was once the Cape's leader in making salt, but the works closed in 1888 after salt mines in New York were opened.
 East Dennis was once known as Searsville, for the Sears family.

 On the border with Brewster is Quivet Creek, which was once called Bound Brook.
 The Indians of the area called it Shuckquan, possibly from a word which means "spring fish."
 The creek runs next to Crowe's Pasture.
 It was once known as Indian Land as Crowe was a common name for families with white and Indian spouses.
 It is, along with Chapin Beach, one of two beaches in the town on which vehicles are allowed.

-Sesuit Creek runs into Sesuit Harbor, with Sesuit Neck to the west, before emptying out into Cape Cod Bay.
-In the 1800s Asa Shiverick and his three sons built schooners, brigs, and clipper ships in the harbor.
-Two of the Clippers were more than 1,000 tons.
+Sesuit Creek runs into Sesuit Harbor, with Sesuit Neck to the west, before emptying into Cape Cod Bay.
+In the 1800s, Asa Shiverick and his three sons built schooners, brigs, and clipper ships in the harbor.
+Two of the Clippers weighed more than 1,000 tons.
 A plaque honoring the shipyard, which closed in the 1860s, was placed in 1924.
 Shiverick Road near the harbor honors the family.
-Wild Hunter Road is named for the Shiverick-built clipper, Wild Hunter, which sailed as far as California and China.
+Wild Hunter Road is named after the Shiverick-built clipper, Wild Hunter, which sailed as far as China.